Will there be electricity blackouts this winter?

 • A growing population

-• An increase in the number of data centres
+• The growth in the number of data centres

-• Increase in the number of electric cars
+• An increase in the number of electric cars

-• Increase in the number of heat pumps, which run on electricity
+• An increase in the number of heat pumps, which run on electricity

 • The electrification of our public transport system

-• Lack of investment in the national grid
+• A lack of investment in the national grid

 At the same time as our demand for electricity has been growing, we’ve struggled to keep up with supply.